 Leaf Beetles

-They cover a large group with about 35,000 species spread worldwide.
+Family: ChrysomelidaeLeaf beetles cover a large group with about 35,000 species spread worldwide.
 They have an oval or oval-elongate body with various colors and shapes.
 Both adults and larvae feed on plants.
 Adults typically feed on foliage and flowers.
-When large in number, they remove plenty of leaf tissue and cause a significant damage to the plants.
-This group includes several agricultural and garden pests such as bean leaf beetles, corn rootworms, asparagus beetles, cucumber beetles, etc.
+When large in number, they remove plenty of leaf tissue and cause significant damage to plants.
+This group includes several agricultural and garden pests such as bean leaf beetles, corn rootworms, asparagus beetles, cucumber beetles, and others.

 Click Beetles